DESCRIPTION

 To create a Login.gov account, go to: https://login.gov/create-an-account/

-If I have a login.gov account, can I use my login.gov account to register in the EERE Program Information Center?
+If I have a login.gov account, can I use my login.gov account to register in the Energy Program Information Center?

 Yes.
-If you have an existing Login.gov account, you may use Login.gov authentication to register in the EERE Program Information Center.
+If you already have a Login.gov account, you can use its authentication to register in the Energy Program Information Center.

 Note: Please remember that if you are affiliated with an Industry, Academia, Non-Profit, Federal/State/Local Government, your organization will need to have an active SAM.gov account with an assigned SAM.gov Unique Entity ID (UEI) and an assigned Government Business Point of Contact (POC), Alternate Government Business POC, Past Performance POC, Alternate Past Performance POC, Electronic Business POC, or Alternate Electronic Business POC who will

-act as your Authorizing Organizational Representative (AOR) to grant account access in the EERE Program Information Center.
+act as your Authorizing Organizational Representative (AOR) to grant account access in the Energy Program Information Center.

 What is an account affiliation?

-Industry, Academia, Non-Profit, Federal/State/Local Government affiliation should be selected if the user is an employee of a commercial or government organization that is not associated with DOE (e.g., Department of Transportation, IBM, George Mason University).
-The registrant’s organization must be registered in SAM.gov.
-If the user’s organization is currently registered, the user should ensure that the information in SAM.gov is up to date, to include having a Unique Entity ID (UEI).
-Upon registration in the EERE Program Information Center, the user’s organization’s Government Business Point of Contact POC, Alternate Government Business POC, Past Performance POC, Alternate Past Performance POC, Electronic Business POC, or Alternate Electronic Business POC will be auto approved based on the information provided in SAM.gov.
-They will then be able to approve roles within the organization as an AOR.
+Industry, Academia, Non-Profit, Federal/State/Local Government affiliation should be selected if you work for a commercial or government organization not associated with the Department of Energy (DOE) (e.g., Department of Transportation, IBM, George Mason University).
+Your organization must be registered in SAM.gov.
+If your organization is already registered, verify that its SAM.gov information is current, including having a Unique Entity ID (UEI).
+Upon your registration, your organization's Government Business POC (or an alternate), Past Performance POC (or an alternate), or Electronic Business POC (or an alternate) will be automatically approved based on SAM.gov data.
+They will then act as an AOR and approve roles within your organization.

-DOE Federally Funded Research and Development Center (DOE FFRDC) affiliation should be selected if the user is associated with one of the DOE National Labs (e.g., Ames Laboratory, Livermore National Laboratory).
-If the applicant is a National Energy Technology Laboratory user applying for applications, they should use this affiliation as well.
+DOE Federally Funded Research and Development Center (DOE FFRDC) affiliation should be selected if you are associated with one of the DOE National Labs (e.g., Ames Laboratory, Livermore National Laboratory).
+If you are a National Energy Technology Laboratory user applying for applications, you also use this affiliation.

-Individual affiliation should be selected if the user is not affiliated with an organization, such an individual researcher.
-These users do not need account approvals, but they should have information on their Technical and Business POC and any other person who prepares, reviews, or submits applications for EERE funding opportunities.
+Individual affiliation should be selected if you are not affiliated with an organization, such an individual researcher.
+You do not need account approvals.
+However, you should have information for your Technical and Business POCs, and any other person who prepares, reviews, or submits applications for CMEI funding opportunities.

 Which affiliation will a large for-profit user select?

-For-profit users should select ‘Industry, Academia, Non-Profit, Federal/State/Local Government’ for their account affiliation.
+For-profit users select 'Industry, Academia, Non-Profit, Federal/State/Local Government' as their account affiliation.

 Which affiliation will a recognized tribe use?